caseydavenport/cube-tools/README.md

 npm install
 ```

-Then, you can start the UI by running the following in the `ui` directory:
+Then, you can start the UI by running the following:

 ```
-npm start
+make run
 ```

 ## Cockatrice replays